 Staff Comment: The applicant is proposing 5 access points to the development along Eldorado Blvd, leading to proposed streets.
-No individual driveways along Eldorado Blvd are proposed or allowed, and all lots shall be accessed from the proposed interior roads (Condition 60).
+No individual driveways along Eldorado Blvd are proposed or allowed (Condition 55).

 C. Safe Walking Conditions.

 The applicant shall be required to provide information regarding pedestrian needs generated by the proposed land segregation.
 Where deemed necessary by the department, safe walkways shall be required.